 Eyeglasses and Contact Lenses

 As previously mentioned, patients must book an appointment for a frame repair, adjustment or to choose their new glasses.
+Masks must be worn at all times during these appointments.
 To minimize contact with our frames, during a frame selection patients will be guided by one of our optical team members who will select appropriate frames for the patient to try on based on their prescription, face shape and size, and patient style preferences.
 We have allocated 30 minutes for these appointments and require that patients pay for their order in full before it can be processed.
 Adjustments will be made to the frame at the time of selection which will allow us to offer a contact-less pickup when the completed glasses are ready.
 Contact lenses can be ordered either by phone or through on our website and can be shipped directly to the patient at no cost or a similar contact-less pickup at the office can be arranged.

 Patients can now purchase contact lenses, eyedrops, vitamins and other miscellaneous products using our new online store which can be accessed here.
 All products can either be shipped directly or picked up at our office.